Entity Matching using Large Language Models: Introduction

 \textbf{Structure:} Section~\ref{sec:experimentalsetup} introduces our experimental setup.
 Section~\ref{sec:zeroshot} compares prompt designs and LLMs in the zero-shot setting, while Section~\ref{subsec:incontext} investigates whether the model performance can be improved by providing demonstrations for in-context learning.
 In Section~\ref{subsec:rules}, we experiment with adding matching knowledge in the form of natural language rules.
-Section~\ref{subsec:finetune} compares fine-tuning an LLM to the previous experiments.
-Section~\ref{sec:costanalysis} presents a cost analysis of the hosted LLMs.
-In Section~\ref{sec:explanations}, we use GPT4 to create structured explanations to gain insights into the model and in Section~\ref{sec:error-analysis} we demonstrate how to automatically discover error classes using explanations of errors.
+Section~\ref{subsec:finetune} compares fine-tuning LLMs to the previous approaches.
+Section~\ref{sec:costanalysis} presents a cost and runtime analysis of the hosted LLMs.
+In Section~\ref{sec:explanations}, we use GPT4 to create structured explanations to gain insights into the model decisions.
+In Section~\ref{sec:error-analysis} we demonstrate how to automatically discover error classes by analyzing structured explanations of wrong decisions.
 Section~\ref{sec:relatedwork} presents related work, while Section~\ref{sec:conclusion} concludes the paper and summarizes the implications of our findings.

-\textbf{Replicability:} All data and code used for the experiments presented in this paper is made publicly available\footnote{\url{https://github.com/wbsg-uni-mannheim/MatchGPT/tree/main/LLMForEM}} so that all experiments can be replicated.
+\textbf{Replicability:} All data and code used for the experiments presented in this paper is publicly available\footnote{\url{https://github.com/wbsg-uni-mannheim/MatchGPT/tree/main/LLMForEM}} meaning that all experiments can be replicated.